ilanschnell/bitarray/README.rst

     >>> a.tobytes() == b.tobytes()
     False

-The endianness can not be changed once an object is created.
+As mentioned above, the endianness can not be changed once an object is created.
 However, you can create a new bitarray with different endianness:

 .. code-block:: python